Utah man accused of threatening president pointed gun at agents, FBI says

 Two law enforcement sources — who spoke to The Associated Press last week on the condition of anonymity to discuss details of an ongoing investigation — said Robertson was armed at the time of the shooting.
 Monday's statement provides additional details about Robertson's weapon and that he pointed it at officers.
 The FBI did not respond to questions about whether Robertson shot at agents or if agents were wearing body cameras while attempting to arrest Robertson.

+More: Utah man killed after threats against Biden believed government was corrupt and overreaching

-Two of Robertson’s children did not immediately respond to social media or telephone messages seeking comment on the statement.
-But last week, they rebuffed the idea that he could have hurt anyone.
+Robertson's daughter, Shanda Robertson, said she had no comment at this time.
+In a statement last week, his family rebuffed the idea that he could have hurt anyone.

 For months, Robertson had been making threats against high-profile Democrats, including key players in the legal proceedings against former President Donald Trump, Vice President Kamala Harris and Biden.
 The threats grew more specific in the lead-up to the president's visit, with Robertson threatening on social media to wear a camouflage “ghillie suit” and “dust off the M24 sniper rifle” to “welcome” the president.